hackutd/hackutd-tech-guide/dayof/Guided Project/Frontend/part2.md

 > As we mentioned before, components are **exported** to enable us to **import** them within other files.
 This can be done in a single line of code, typically found at the top of the file.
 >

-1. Navigate to the `app.jsx` file found in the `\src` folder.
+1. Navigate to the `app.jsx` file found in the `src` folder.
-We can go ahead and delete all of the code inside of this file because it’s boiler plate that came with the installation.
+We can go ahead and delete all of the code inside of this file because it's boiler plate that came with the installation.
 2. In case you didn’t try it earlier, now is another good opportunity to type in ‘rfce’ which will paste in a JavaScript export function snippet.
 ![](img/rfce.jpg)
 3. And now your component should look similar to this